Events API

 liclass

-Sets the html class of of the li items around the event titles to the slug of a group the event is assigned to.
-"Group" is the only options presently.
+Sets the html class of the li items around the event titles.
+Two options are available:

 Example: